RajvirChalthanwala/GadaElectronics/README.txt

 I added my useful properties which are:
 "Id", "Brand", "OriginCountry", "Price", "Size", "SerialNumber" and "DiaplayClearity"....
 Rebuild the program...
-No errors so far Good newsssssszzzzz.... :)
+No errors so far Good newsss... :)
 Comitted to git repos..
 and sucessfully saved the content untill now.